dxgraphs/aqua-subgraph/README.md

 The subgraph listens for events from three fixed contracts; they are deployed once:

-1. `MesaFactory`
+1. `AquaFactory`
 2. `SaleLauncher`
 3. `TemplateLauncher`

 **Dynamic Contracts**

 These contracts are deployed from the factory for every new sale.
-Their address is resolved from `Event.address` and compared against `MesaFactory.allSales` array.
-If the address does not belong to Mesa's sale, the handler exits:
+Their address is resolved from `Event.address` and compared against `AquaFactory.allSales` array.
+If the address does not belong to Aqua's sale, the handler exits:

 1. `FairSale`
 2. `FixedPriceSale`

 ## Contracts

-### `MesaFactory`
+### `AquaFactory`

 <sub>[`src/mappings/factory.ts`](src/mappings/factory.ts)</sub>

-#### 1. `FactoryInitialized` from `MesaFactory.initialize`
+#### 1. `FactoryInitialized` from `AquaFactory.initialize`

 ```typescript
 interface FactoryInitialized {